dmtrbch/stoken-demo/README.md

 cd ..
 cd ..
 ```
 *This should be done for every contract we want to generate packages for.
-Sometimes the exported typesp and interfaces in `packages/(some_contract)/src/index.ts` might have linting errors in them so we need to manually fix them.
+Sometimes the exported types and interfaces in `packages/(some_contract)/src/index.ts` might have linting errors in them so we need to manually fix them.

 3. We need to make sure that `initialize.js` has all of the environment variables it needs before we do anything else.